inbartam/MistyIslandDnD/Lore/DM Notes/Xalara - to Ben.md

 When the warlord discovered their affair, his jealousy and rage knew no bounds.
 He sentenced Xalara and her lover to a horrific fate—death in the **Obsidian Forge**.
 They were thrown into the forge, where they were consumed by flames.
 But something ancient stirred within the fire.

 As Xalara and her lover burned,, transforming her into something far more powerful and dangerous than she had ever been, her spirit was reborn in flame.
 Xalara, now the living embodiment of fire and destruction, emerged from the forge as **The Flame Bringer**.
-Her fury was unrelenting, and in her rage, she reduced the twon to ash, destroying everything in her path.
+Her fury was unrelenting, and in her rage, she reduced the town to ash, destroying everything in her path.

 For centuries, Xalara ruled as a goddess of flame, burning cities, fields, and forests, believing that only through destruction could the world be purified and reborn anew.

 However, fearing her wrath, a secret order of warriors and priests rose against her.
 They stole **The Ashen Heart**, where her flames could not reach.

----

-### **Worship:**

-Followers of Xalara believe that fire is the ultimate purifier, capable of burning away the old and making way for the new.
-Her most devout followers light bonfires in her name, offering sacrifices of crops, animals, and even people to the flames, believing that through destruction, they honor her will.
-The Ashen Heart is spoken of in legend, believed to hold a fraction of Xalara’s power, and many have sought it to bring about their own reign of fire.

----

-### **The Warlock's Discovery:**

-Your player, as the Warlock, stumbles upon an ancient temple, long forgotten by the world.
-Inside, they find **The Ashen Heart**, the obsidian sword that was once Xalara’s lover, now cursed and filled with her fiery rage.
-Upon touching the sword, the player forms a pact with Xalara, becoming her Warlock and channeling the destructive power of the Fire Titan through the weapon.
-The blade pulses with heat, and the player feels Xalara’s presence guiding them, pushing them toward chaos and destruction, urging them to carry out her vision of a world reborn in fire.

-As the Warlock grows in power, they are torn between the allure of the sword’s immense strength and the dark influence of Xalara, who whispers promises of even greater destruction.
-The deeper they delve into her power, the more they risk becoming a vessel of her fury, with the potential to reignite the ancient conflict that nearly destroyed the world.